Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/4.png)

-### Step 5B.
+### Step 3B.
 Create a test device using the web console
-Step 5B.1 In the MCS web console, in the navigation bar on the left, click **Development** and then under the product (the one you created in Step 1) that you'd like to register a device for click **Details**.
+Step 3B.1 In the MCS web console, in the navigation bar on the left, click **Development** and then under the prototype (the one you created in Step 1) that you'd like to register a device for click **Details**.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-02.jpg)

-Step 5B.2 To the top right of the page, click **Create Test Device**.
+Step 3B.2 To the top right of the page, click **Create Test Device**.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-27.jpg)

-Step 5B.3 A pop-up will display after your test device has been successfully created.
+Step 3B.3 A pop-up will display after your test device has been successfully created.
 Click **No Thanks** to exit the pop-up.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-18.jpg)

-Step 5B.4 On the navigation bar click **My Devices** then under the device that has just been created click **Details**.
-The device should have the same name as the product.
+Step 3B.4 On the navigation bar click **My Devices** then under the device that has just been created click **Details**.
+The device should have the same name as the prototype.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-29.jpg)

-Step 5B.5 You should be able to find the deviceId and deviceKey of the test device you just created.
+Step 3B.5 You should be able to find the deviceId and deviceKey of the test device you just created.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-28.jpg)

-Step 5B.6 Now you have to manually flash the id and key into MT7681.
+Step 3B.6 Now you have to manually flash the id and key into MT7681.
 Open a terminal that is connected to the development board and enter the following command:

 ```
 AT#FLASH -s0x180e9 -c[deviceId]